astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 3. Click **Save**.

     If you don't see **Google Cloud** as a connection type, ensure you have installed its provider package in your Astro project's `requirements.txt` file.
 See **Use Provider** in the [Astronomer Registry](https://registry.astronomer.io/providers/Google/versions/latest) for the latest package.

+#### Alternative setup: Use GCP Service Account Impersonation

+[GCP service account impersonation](https://cloud.google.com/docs/authentication/use-service-account-impersonation) allows your Deployment workload identity to assume an existing service account on your GCP project.
+Complete this setup if you want your Deployment to only use short-lived credentials to connect to your cloud, rather than a dedicated IAM role.

+1. [Create a service account](https://cloud.google.com/iam/docs/service-accounts-create) in the Google project that you want your Deployment to access.
+Copy the service account ID to user later in this setup.
+2. In the Cloud UI, select your Deployment, then click **Details**.
+Copy the Deployment's **Workload Identity**.
+3. Grant the [`Service Account Token Creator`](https://cloud.google.com/iam/docs/understanding-roles#iam.serviceAccountTokenCreator) IAM role to the principal account, also known as your Deployment's workload identity.
+See [Grant a single role.](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role).
+4. Complete one of the following options for your Deployment to access your cloud resources:

+    - Create a **Google Cloud** connection type in Airflow and configure the following values:
+        - **Connection Id**: Enter a name for the connection.
+        - **Impersonation Chain**: Enter the ID of the service account that your Deployment should impersonate.
+    - Run the following command to create an environment variable that connects your Deployment to your GCP secrets backend:

+    ```zsh
+    astro deployment variable create --deployment-id <your-deployment-id> AIRFLOW__SECRETS__BACKEND_KWARGS={"connections_prefix": "airflow-connections", "variables_prefix": "airflow-variables", "project_id": "<your-secret-manager-project-id>", "impersonation_chain": "<your-gcp-service-account>"}
+    ```

 </TabItem>
 </Tabs>